Sarah Herring Sorin

 Sarah Herring Sorin (January 15, 1861 – April 30, 1914) was Arizona's first woman attorney and the first woman to try a case in front of the United States Supreme Court unassisted by a male attorney.
 Sorin practiced law with her father William Herring in the firm "Herring & Sorin" initially in Tombstone, Arizona, and later in Tucson.
 After her father's death, Sorin moved to Globe, Arizona, where she became the attorney for the Old Dominion Copper Company and United Globe Mines.
 Sarah Sorin is a member of the Arizona Women's Hall of Fame.
-(See photo of Sarah Herring Sorin in the Arizona Library Archives.)
-She is also included in Stanford Law School's Women's Legal History Biography Project.

 Early life in New York City

 Sarah Herring Sorin was born in New York City on January 15, 1861, to Colonel William and Mary Inslee Herring.
 The Herrings had five children: Sarah, Howard, Bertha, Henrietta, and Mary, from oldest to youngest.
 Her father, Colonel Herring, had graduated from Columbia Law School and later became Deputy District Attorney in New York City and served in the New York State Legislature.

 Sarah finished high school in New York and then went on to obtain her teaching credentials.
 She taught school in New York City while her brother Howard attended high school.
 By this time Sarah and Howard were the only members of the family left in New York.
 Through a series of events, the rest of the family had moved far west to the city of Tombstone in the Arizona Territory.